Moments of Reverence

 50. Remembering Visit to Madina

 I believe that love for the Prophet (PBUH) is an essential part of faith, and Naat is its complete expression.
-Naat is to praise the Prophet (PBUH), which is incomplete without describing his life.
+Naat is to praise of the Prophet (PBUH), which is incomplete without describing his life.

-The world saw a darkening sky.
+The world saw a darkening sky

 The struggling sun, though it did try

-Then the whirling sound, as of a storm.
+Then the whirling sound, as of a storm

-An army of birds raised an alarm.
+An army of birds raised an alarm

-The poet has very beautifully illustrated this topic as well in his poems.It is worthy of appreciation, and it is a testimony of Arshad Sahib’s poetic abilities; he narrates all events in poetry.
+The poet has very beautifully illustrated this topic as well in his poems.
+It is worthy of appreciation, and it is a testimony of Arshad Sahib’s poetic abilities; he narrates all events in poetry.
 The poet has very clearly celebrated the birth of Prophet Muhammad (PBUH).
-He says,

 Birth of the Prophet:

-The status of your parents of the Prophet (PBUH) is very high in the hearts of Muslims.
+The status of your parents of Prophet (PBUH) is very high in the hearts of Muslims.
 Very few poets have written about your parents.
 Arshad Sahib also wrote about your parents in a very good way.
 See his poems.

 Amina and Abdullah

-Lord of the people in her humble home Taking the newborn to Abu Muttalib Raising the Prophet to the doors of Kaaba.
-A unique name of Mohammad was chosen.
+News of his death was a great shock.
+To Abu Mutlib whose courage was like a rock.His sounding the arrival of the unique and dear Lord of the people in his humble home he take the newborn to Abu Mutlib raising the Prophet to the doors of the Kaaba the unique name of Mohammad was chose.

-It was not to be that his father would see.
-The one he waited for God had taken him away and far. p.16
+It was not to be that his father would see the one he waited for; God had taken him away and far. p.16

-His poetry and style are impressive and is full of the love of the Prophet (PBUH).
-He also mentioned all Ghazwah in his poetry.
-He says about Ghazwah-e “Tabuk.”
+His poetry and style are impressive, which is full of the love of the Prophet (PBUH).
+He also mentioned all Gazwah in his poetry.He says about Gazwah-e “Tabuk.”

 Tabuk:

-Chudhry encapsulates the core of the Prophet’s life in elegant and poignant words, emphasizing his qualities of justice, humility, and compassion.
+Chaudhry encapsulates the core of the Prophet’s life in elegant and poignant words, emphasizing his qualities of justice, humility, and compassion.
 The book is an inspirational and life-changing experience that allows readers to fully engage with the Prophet’s profound teachings and spiritual legacy.

 Conclusion: